General

 Align

 With this dialog, images can be aligned within the frame.
 The specifications always refer to the image position within the cropping area.
 Vertical and horizontal spacing act additively to the position specifications in horizontal and vertical.
-Images can also be aligned relatively in their frame.
-To do this, the checkbox "Anchor" must be activated.
+Images can also be aligned relatively within their frame.
+To do this, the "Anchor" checkbox must be activated.

 Basically, the functionality corresponds to that of the Align Dialog of the program.